 In 1997, Birnam Orchards purchased their current market.
 After some renovating and installation of a cooler, the store was officially open for business a year later.
 In the coming years, a wide variety of vegetables were planted to sell at the market.

-Birnam Orchards presently owns 130 acres of apples (a number that is still growing), 5 acres of fresh market peaches and 2.5 acres of plums.
-A large assortment of vegetables is also grown, including sweet corn, tomatoes, peppers, and cucumbers.
-After almost 30 years in business, the Veens and Geerts families continue to look forward to the summer and fall harvests.
+Birnam Orchards presently owns 140 acres of apples (a number that is still growing), as well as a few acres of peaches, sweet corn, pumpkins, gourds, and squash.
+After 30 years in business, the Veens and Geerts families continue to look forward to the summer and fall harvests, but have downsized their market operations to spend more time with their growing families.

 Bert & Rita with their children (& grandchildren)